-The good news is that you can more easily clean these appliances because self-ligating brackets don’t have a need for elastic, rubber, or metal ties.
+The good news is that you can easily clean these appliances because self-ligating brackets don’t have elastic, rubber, or metal ties.
 However, you will still need to take the time required to brush and floss.
 With or without braces, brushing and flossing are still a necessary and beneficial part of your daily routine.

 Are There Limitations to These Types of Braces?

-As with any significant decision, you can consult with experienced professionals to determine whether conventional braces, Invisalign®, lingual or self-ligating braces will work best for your set of circumstances.
+As with any significant decision, you can consult your orthodontist to determine whether conventional braces, Invisalign®, lingual or self-ligating braces will work best for your set of circumstances.
 It will all depend on the severity of your misaligned bite.